typescript-cheatsheets/react/docs/advanced/types-react-ap.md

 - `ReactPortal` - used if you specifically need to type a prop as a portal, otherwise it is part of `ReactNode`
 - `ComponentClass` - a complete interface for the produced constructor function of a class declaration that extends `Component`, often used to type external components instead of typing your own
 - `JSXElementConstructor` - anything that TypeScript considers to be a valid thing that can go into the opening tag of a JSX expression
-- `ComponentProps` - props of a component
+- `ComponentProps` - props of a component - most useful for [Wrapping/Mirroring a HTML Element](https://react-typescript-cheatsheet.netlify.app/docs/advanced/patterns_by_usecase#wrappingmirroring-a-html-element)
 - `ComponentPropsWithRef` - props of a component where if it is a class-based component it will replace the `ref` prop with its own instance type
 - `ComponentPropsWithoutRef` - props of a component without its `ref` prop
 - `HTMLProps` and `HTMLAttributes` - these are the most generic versions, for global attributes (see a list of [attributes marked as "global attribute" on MDN](https://developer.mozilla.org/en-US/docs/Web/HTML/Attributes)).
-In general, prefer `JSX.IntrinsicElements` for [Wrapping/Mirroring a HTML Element](https://react-typescript-cheatsheet.netlify.app/docs/advanced/patterns_by_usecase#wrappingmirroring-a-html-element), or [specialized HTMLAttributes interfaces](https://github.com/DefinitelyTyped/DefinitelyTyped/blob/a2aa0406e7bf269eef01292fcb2b24dee89a7d2b/types/react/index.d.ts#L1914-L2625):
+In general, prefer `React.ComponentProps`, `JSX.IntrinsicElements`, or [specialized HTMLAttributes interfaces](https://github.com/DefinitelyTyped/DefinitelyTyped/blob/a2aa0406e7bf269eef01292fcb2b24dee89a7d2b/types/react/index.d.ts#L1914-L2625):

       <details>

         <summary>
         List of specialized HTMLAttributes
         </summary>

+      Note that there are about 50 of these, which means there are some HTML elements which are not covered.

       - `AnchorHTMLAttributes`
       - `AudioHTMLAttributes`